 Directions to VITA

-VITA will be open on 26 January 2015 for the 2015 tax season.
+VITA will be open January 21, 2016for the 2016 tax season.
 VITA is free of charge and operates on a first-come-first-serve basis.
 In addition, VITA now has the ability to send tax preparers to individual units aboard Camp Pendleton to bring Marines and Sailors up to full tax prepared readiness.
 Because it will be difficult for VITA to provide this service as the tax season progresses, please contact VITA ASAP with your request.

 Intake/Interview & Quality Review Sheet (Bring this form filled out to expedite the check in process)